SkylineCommunications/dataminer-docs/connector-help/connector_help/SEE_Telecom_eAcsys_Rx_Ds.md

 ## About

-This driver makes it possible to monitor a **SEE Telecom eAcsys Rx Ds Receiver** with **SNMP**.
+This connector makes it possible to monitor a **SEE Telecom eAcsys Rx Ds Receiver** with **SNMP**.
 The retrieved parameters are displayed on several pages, depending on the kind of parameter.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**